blancavazquez/LLM-ACS/scripts/readme.md

 ## Fine-tuning LLM
 Run the script "Training_LLM.py".
 In our study, we trained: BERT, BioClinicalBert, BioBert, and BioGPT.

+## Building multi-label classifiers using trained word embeddings models
+Run the script "WordEmbeddings_MLmodels.py".
+In our study, we trained: XGBoost, KNN, SVM, and LR.

-## Building multi-label classifier using pretrained LLM models
+## Building multi-label classifiers using pretrained LLM models
 Run the script "LLM_MLmodels.py".
 In our study, we trained: XGBoost, KNN, SVM, and LR.